 - Describe a time when you struggled with motivation at work.
 What did you do to overcome the crisis?

-- Describe a time when you had to meet a tight deadline in your work.
+- Describe a time when you missed a deadline in your work.

 - Describe the process of calculating the market value of inventory.